bittricky/waist-line/README.md

 # Waist Line

 > Those denim jeans collecting dust in your closet?
 No problem!
-With waist line, you can easily find out exactly how many sizes away you are from making them a reality again—no stretchy excuses included!
+With waistLine, you can calculate your BMI and take the first step toward better understanding of your health and fitness goals—because a healthy you is the best fit!

 A command-line tool to calculate your Body Mass Index (BMI) with support for both metric and imperial units to get you started on your fitness journey.